 - By cultic, I mean a

-church uses deception, manipulation and other unethical means to gain
+church uses deception, manipulation and other unethical means

 and maintain members.